Skip to content

 KGNU: Metro Arts

-On this week’s edition of After Image, I chat with Metro Arts’ producer Veronica Straight-Lingo about the triumphant return of the Mimesis Documentary Festival, screening at the Dairy Arts Center Aug.
-2-7, and the feature debut of writer/director B.J.
-Novak, … Continue reading
+On this week’s edition of After Image, I chat with Metro Arts’ producer Veronica Straight-Lingo about the new documentary My Old School (now playing in limited release) and the 49th Telluride Film Festival (albeit with some technical difficulties).
+Listen to … Continue reading

 KGNU: Metro Arts

-On this week’s edition of After Image, I chat with Metro Arts’ producer Veronica Straight-Lingo about one movie big, Nope (out now in theaters everywhere), and one movie small, In Bed With Ulysses, playing this weekend at the Dairy Arts … Continue reading
+On this week’s edition of After Image, I chat with Metro Arts’ producer Veronica Straight-Lingo about Three Thousand Years of Longing (out now in theaters), and the newly restored Buck and the Preacher (available on Blu-ray from The Criterion Collection). … Continue reading

 Posts navigation